ian/hybrid/examples/miniapp/README.md

 const agent = new Agent({
   name: "Miniapp Agent",
   model: openrouter("x-ai/grok-4"),
-  instructions: `You are a helpful AI agent with onchain capabilities.
+  instructions: `You are a helpful AI agent integrated with a MiniKit miniapp.
 You can help users with:
-- Checking wallet balances across multiple chains (Ethereum, Base, Polygon, Arbitrum, Optimism)
-- Sending transactions and checking transaction status
-- Getting current gas prices and estimating transaction costs
-- Providing information about blockchain blocks and network status
+- Answering questions about the miniapp and its features

-You have access to blockchain tools and can perform onchain operations.
-Always be helpful and explain what you're doing when interacting with blockchain networks.`,
+- Providing guidance on using OnchainKit components
+- Helping with Farcaster and XMTP interactions
+- Explaining miniapp functionality and user authentication

+You work alongside a MiniKit miniapp that provides onchain interactions through OnchainKit components.
+Focus on being helpful and informative about the miniapp experience.`,
-  tools: [
+  tools: [],
-    blockchainTools.getBalance,
-    blockchainTools.getTransaction,
-    blockchainTools.sendTransaction,
-    blockchainTools.getBlock,
-    blockchainTools.getGasPrice,
-    blockchainTools.estimateGas
-  ],
   runtime: {
-    privateKey: process.env.XMTP_WALLET_KEY,
+    privateKey: process.env.XMTP_WALLET_KEY
-    defaultChain: "base" as const
   }
 })